ErickMBarros/comparison-of-DNA-extraction-methods/README.md

-# Scripts for comparison of two widely used DNA extraction methods
+# Scripts for manuscript entitled:
+## Comparison of two widely used DNA extraction methods